tgblackburn/ptarmigan/docs/input.md

 * `lcfa` (optional, default = `false`): if `true`, use rates calculated in the locally constant, crossed fields approximation to model QED processes.
 * `rng_seed` (optional, default = `0`): an unsigned integer that, if specified, is used as the basis for seeding the PRNG
 * `bandwidth_correction` (optional, default = `false`): if `true`, correct the photon momentum sampling algorithm to account for the laser pulse's finite bandwidth.
 Has no effect if LCFA rates are selected.
+* `increase_pair_rate_by` (optional, default = `1.0`): if specified, increases the pair creation rate, while decreasing the weight of any created electrons and positrons, by the same factor.
+This helps resolve the positron spectrum when the total probability is much smaller than 1/N, where N is the number of primary particles.
+A setting of `auto` will be replaced by a suitable default value, as determined from the laser amplitude and particle energy.

 ## laser